shamrita11/shamrita11/README.md

 ## About me

-I'm just a beginner, but I am looking forward to expand and develop my profile as I learn more coding languages nd collobrate with more individuals!
+I'm a beginner, but I'm eager to expand and develop my skills as I learn new coding languages and collaborate with others!